joshkgarber/blog/content/index.md

-# Ramblings of a Programmer
+# Ramblings of a Programmer.

 Welcome to my blog, where I mostly post about things that I do, and how I do them.